Reflexology

 Reflexology does not claim to cure, diagnose or prescribe.

-Who can benefit from reflexology?
+Who can benefit from Reflexology?

 Reflexology is suitable for all ages and may bring relief from a wide range of acute and chronic conditions.
 After you have completed a course of reflexology treatment for a specific condition, many people find it beneficial to continue with regular treatments in order to maintain health and well-being.